Blessing scam: Operation of the scam

 The scam typically requires three people.
 One approaches the victim and casually begins a conversation, introducing the topic of a certain healer, herbalist, traditional doctor or psychic.
-The second con artist, a shill, appears to coincidentally overhear the conversation, and states that they know of and have been helped by the healer in — for example, that the healer cured their broken hand or healed their mother after a stroke.
+The second con artist, a shill, appears to coincidentally overhear the conversation, and states that they know of and have been helped by the healer in question — for example, that the healer cured their broken hand or healed their mother after a stroke.
 This provides social proof, lending credibility to the first con artist's depiction of the healer's powers.

 The two then persuade the mark to visit the healer.
 In some variants, they happen upon a relative of the healer who also is purported to have special powers; in others, they meet the healer himself.
 The healer then states that a ghost or spirit is following the mark, and that a family member is in danger or some other ill is about to befall them.
 The healer offers to perform a blessing ritual to get rid of the evil spirits or ghost.

 The purported blessing ceremony requires the mark to put valuables in the bag, reflecting the common religious theme of needing to provide something of value in order to gain blessings.
 The mark is encouraged to put as much valuable content in the bag as possible.
 A prayer is then said over the bag containing the valuables, and the mark is reassured that the ghost has been banished, but that to preserve the effect they should not open the bag for some long amount of time.

 Unbeknownst to the target of the scam, the bag containing the valuables was swapped during the ceremony for an identical bag containing valueless objects — newspaper instead of cash, for example.
 When the target opens the bag a month later, they realize that they have been scammed out of all their money.